 On Thursday, September 1st Team Lockheed Martin #2 was formed.
-The members include John Ervin, Andre Neal, Mackinson Renard, and Tom Vito.
-The team knew that teamwork requires mutual respect and patience and that it is important to know and support each member of the team.
-To begin this process, the team went to out to lunch on Monday, September 5^{th} .
-This time was used to learn about each other and to begin to understand each other's strengths and weaknesses.
-This is where initial reactions to the project were discussed, as well as initial ideas.
+The members included John Ervin, Andre Neal, Mackinson Renard and Tom Vito.
+The team knew that teamwork requires mutual respect and patience and that it was important to know and support each member of the team.
+To begin this process, the team went to out to lunch on Monday, September 5th.
+This time was used to learn about each other and to begin to understand each others strengths and weaknesses.
+This was when initial reactions to the project were discussed, as well as initial ideas for solving the problems associated with the design requirements.